The Karen Read trial: Acquitted of John O’Keefe's murder

 Proctor’s conduct during the investigation has drawn sharp criticism.
 According to official reports, he sent crude and unprofessional text messages about Karen Read, referred to her with profane language, and allegedly shared sensitive information about the case with his sister – a close friend of Jennifer McCabe.

-The defence has used this to cast doubt on the integrity of the investigation and to suggest Read is the victim of deliberate framing.
+The defence used this to cast doubt on the integrity of the investigation and to suggest Read was the victim of deliberate framing.

 The case has also sparked scrutiny of how evidence was collected and processed, particularly at the Fairview Road residence.
-No-one inside the house has been charged in connection with the incident, but the defence has raised questions about whether a thorough search was ever properly conducted and whether key individuals were ever treated as potential suspects.
+No-one inside the house was charged in connection to the incident, but the defence raised questions about whether a thorough search was ever properly conducted and whether key individuals were ever treated as potential suspects.

 A mistrial and a second trial